algolia/devcon-connectors-flow/README.md

-# devcon-connectors-flow
+# Algolia DevCon 2022: Connectors & Flow
-Learn more about Connectors &amp; Flow and share your feedback!
+Learn more about Connectors & Flow and share your feedback!